Last update: April 8, 2021

 It would seem reasonable to deduct that if the disease (COVID-19) is compatible with lactation then the vaccine developed against it would be even more so, since it does not carry the live virus within its components.

-Except for two live attenuated virus vaccines (small pox and yellow fever) that are known to rarely bring about negative effects on breastfeeding children, all vaccines are to be regarded as safe for use during lactation and therefore can be prescribed to breastfeeding women (CDC 2020/02/04).
+Except for three live attenuated virus vaccines (small pox, yellow fever and oral polio-Sabin) that are known to rarely bring about negative effects on breastfeeding children, all vaccines are to be regarded as safe for use during lactation and therefore can be prescribed to breastfeeding women (CDC 2020/02/04).

 Similar to what happens when vaccinating against other viruses, the use of a vaccine against COVID-19 would trigger the production of antibodies and the excretion through breastmilk of mainly the IgA type, which would likely help protect the breastfeeding child from COVID-19.
-(InfantRisk 2020/12/18, ABM 2020/12/14).
+(Baird 2021/02/23, InfantRisk 2020/12/18, ABM 2020/12/14).

 Breastfeeding women are not considered to be a high-risk group for COVID-19, specially since they tend to be young and usually healthy and therefore until now there are no specific reasons that would warrant the use of the vaccine in this group.